-- If your camera supports a rapid fire mode, use it – especially when the animals are running or are in action.
+- If your camera supports a continuous shooting mode, use it – especially when the animals are running or are in action.

 - To show a sense of speed and movement, try photographing fast-moving with a slower shutter speed.
 Set your camera to shutter preferred mode, pick a speed between 1/50 sec. and 1/250 sec.
 Pan your camera along with the animal as it runs.
 It takes practice, but the results can be amazing.